srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

     a. uvicorn.log - Any error related to fastapi app(endpoints) will be present in uvicorn.log

-    b. fleet_manager.log - Any success/error in handlers will be recorded in fleet_manager.log
+    b. fleet_manager.log - Any success/error in handlers/rq will be recorded in fleet_manager.log

     c. visa.log - All the visa assignments/rejects will be present in visa.log

+    d. plugin_logs/plugin_<plugin_conveyor>/<plugin_<plugin_name>>.log - would have logs corresponding to the plugin

+    e. plugin_logs/plugin_main.log - Any error in fm_plugins can be seen in plugin_main.log

 ## Forgot password for frontend_user: admin ? ##